My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

-I took the cigar box home.
+I took the box home.

 My first instinct was to take it to a jeweler and say “fix everything.”
 A friend who restores watches stopped me.